 #2 Rose and the Missing Planets, Series 4, Tenth Doctor

 Like the John Saxon references you may have missed all the disappearing planets throughout this series, probably because we were having so much fun with the Tenth Doctor and the lovable Donna (who would later become the tragic DoctorDonna, a mini-arc in itself).
 But it was impossible to miss former companion Rose Tyler popping up all over the place and we were waiting with bated breath for her and the Doctor to reconnect.
 Their reunion is touching and the disappearing planets being part of a weapon by the Daleks and their creator Davros, not seen since Classic Who, was masterful.

 #1 Bad Wolf, Series 1, Ninth Doctor

 When it comes to season-long arcs nothing beats Bad Wolf.
-This mysterious phrase appeared over and over during Series 1?
+This mysterious phrase appeared over and over during Series 1.
 Who or what was it?
-Why is it found throughout time and space?
+Why was it found throughout time and space?
 Inquiring minds needed to know.
 But who could have guessed that the Bad Wolf would end up being an overpowered Rose after she looked into the time vortex in the heart of the TARDIS.
 And then she destroyed an entire Dalek army.
 Suh-weet!